ToshioCP/Gobject-tutorial/gfm/sec6.md

 The answer is TInt object.
 - 47: Add `i` to `d`.
 The answer is TDouble object.
-The addition of two TNumber objects isn't commutative because the type the result will be different if the two objects are exchanged.
+The addition of two TNumber objects isn't commutative because the type of the result will be different if the two objects are exchanged.
 - 56-63: Tests division by zero signal.

 ## Compilation and execution